MTHillegeist/Blackjack/readme.md

-Tkinter app for both playing Blackjack.
+Tkinter app for playing Blackjack.
+May be expanded later to include practice sessions for Blackjack winning strategies.